For a quick video introduction to Domino Environments, check out:

 mv spark-1.5.1-bin-hadoop2.6 /opt && \

 - If you are installing multiple python packages via pip, it's almost always best to use a single pip install command.
-This is to ensure that dependencies and package versions are properly resolved.
-Otherwise, if you install via separate commands, you may end up inadvertently overriding a package with the wrong version, due a dependency specified by a later installation.
+This ensures that dependencies and package versions are properly resolved.
+If you install via separate commands, you may end up inadvertently overriding a package with the wrong version, due a dependency specified by a later installation.
 For example:

 RUN pip install luigi nolearn lasagne